CriliasMiller/CriliasMiller.github.io/README.md

 - Designed prompts for large models and developed front-end features.

-### Organizer and Leader of Academic and Extracurricular Activities  **Secretary of Party Branch in Colleges** (Oct 2023 – Present)
-Location: Hefei, Anhui Province, China

-- Organized and led activities to enhance academic and extracurricular engagement.

 ### Algorithm Research Intern  **Zhipu AI** (Sep 2024 – Present)
 Location: Beijing, China

 - Worked on downstream tasks related to t2v large model algorithms and data processing.

----

-## Notable Projects & Papers

-### Undergraduate Projects: Automated Exam Scheduling Web Project**
-  - Led as a full-stack developer, contributing over 5,000 lines of code.
-  - Utilized VUE framework for web design and implemented server communication using Axios.
-  - Responsible for database design.

-### Research Paper: Manipulated Data Detection
-- Utilized MLLM and LLM to generate auxiliary labels to enhance base model performance.
-- Designed a novel attention mechanism tailored for manipulated data tasks.
-- Introduced large models while avoiding their use during inference to reduce complexity.

----

 This resume was generated in Markdown for use on [GitHub Pages](https://pages.github.com/).